wolverkz/restAPI/README.md

 ## Usage
 To open the website, type `http://localhost:8000/`.
-If you run the website on your VM, then instead of `localhost`, use the IP address of your VM.
+If you run the website on your **VM**, then instead of `localhost`, use the IP address of your VM.

 Now you can log in as admin and create newsletters and articles.

-To register a new user, open Postman and type this URL `http://192.168.107.195:8000/register/` and send a POST request.
-Then choose Body, Raw, and JSON.
-After that, use the following template to add a new user:
+To register a new user, open **Postman** and type this URL `http://192.168.107.195:8000/register/` and send a **POST** request.
+Then choose *Body, Raw, and JSON.* After that, use the following template to add a new user:
 ```
 {
     "username": "your_username",